top of page

 What is it with these early-medieval Frisians?
 Barely converted to Christianity and they turn into religious fanatics fighting Muslims across the European continent?
 Or were they simply happy to fight at every opportunity, and/or to get their hands on some of the loot?
 Wondering also, since Frisians primarily were a marsh and sea people, what made them enrolling at infantry and cavalry units and fighting in land-locked, hot, mountainous surroundings?

-Anyhow, the whole context shows that if king Radbod indeed had a son, it was not unthinkable he was baptized at some time.
+Anyhow, the whole context shows that if King Radbod indeed had a son, it was not unthinkable he was baptized at some time.

 According to the Annales Mettenses Priores, dated around 800, Grimoald had a son who was named Theudoald but apparently was a bastard son of a concubine.
 The element theud or thud in his name, however, makes it possible, even probable, he was actually the son of Radbod's daughter Thudsinda.
 Are Theudoald and Fris one and the same perhaps?